‘Last Week Tonight’ Host John Oliver Rips President Trump As ‘Out Of His Mind’

 “Incredibly, in a country where previous presidents have actually had to defeat Nazis, we now have one who cannot even be bothered to condemn them,” Oliver said back then.

-In all 19 others were also injured and two local officers were killed when their helicopter crashed while enroute to the scene of the violence.
+In all, 19 others were injured, and two local officers were killed when their helicopter crashed while en route to the scene of the violence.

 [Featured Image by Dave Kotinsky/Getty Images]